-While residential real estate and commercial real estate definitely overlap, they have some key differences that make the type of real estate agent you work with important for getting the best deal on a commercial transaction.
+While residential real estate and commercial real estate definitely overlap, there are some key differences that make the type of real estate agent you work with important for getting the best deal on a commercial transaction.
 In the same way that an oral surgeon is a dentist with additional expertise, commercial real estate agents are real estate agents with additional expertise.
-While commercial real estate agents are qualified to work in residential real estate, the opposite isn’t necessarily true.
+While real estate agents working in the commercial sector are qualified to work in residential real estate, the opposite isn’t necessarily true.

 So, what’s the difference?
 We’ll discuss that shortly.
 But first, let’s discuss the primary differences between the fields of residential vs commercial real estate.